More details on the benefits of a regular Yoga practice.

 Participants do not need any prior experience (I love beginners!!) to attend.
 All skill levels are welcomed.
 You may borrow a yoga mat, but I encourage you to purchase a yoga mat of your own.
 Blankets, blocks, straps are provided for you to use during your practice.

 Where?
-I teach Hatha Yoga for the National MS Society, an adaptive chair yoga class on Thursdays at 10 a.m. at Wesley United Methodist Church, 3515 Helena Avenue, Nederland, Texas 77627, free of charge.
+I teach Hatha Yoga for the National MS Society, an adaptive chair yoga class on Thursdays at 10:00 AM at Wesley United Methodist Church, 3515 Helena Avenue, Nederland, Texas 77627.
 Please email YogaWithGaileee@gmail.com or call at 409.727.3177.